tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 	- Fees will be sufficient
 	- Over time transaction fees will increase
 	- Mining hardware costs decrease
-	- Maintaining the block chain remain lucrative for small mining operations
+	- Maintaining the blockchain remain lucrative for small mining operations

 - Possibility 2: Non-capped supply
 	- Fees will be insufficient